adjust/dev-docs/docs/ios/index.md

 ### Set up the Adjust Web Bridge

-If your app uses web views, you must set up the Adjust Web Bridge to measure activity inside the web view.
+If your app uses web views, you must set up the Adjust Web Bridge to record activity inside the web view.

 #### Integrate `AdjustBridge` into your app